 Belgrade is gritty and raw; a real city.
 After bouncing through fairytale Slovenia and down the stunning coastline of Croatia, the city of Belgrade was jarring.
 A stroll down the length of the main thoroughfare is a feast for the senses: honking horns, thought-provoking architecture and the scent of grilled meat mingled with cigarette smoke wafting through the air.… Read the rest

 Hot dogs, fish, soup, yogurt, tomatoes and orange soda.
 It doesn’t sound like much, but these are the six best things to eat in Reykjavik, Iceland – especially if you’re visiting Reykjavik on a budget (and, honestly, even if your funds are limitless, these classic Reykjavik food items should be on your must-eat list of Icelandic cuisine).… Read the rest

-Before arriving in the Netherlands, the only thing we knew about local Dutch cuisine was cheese and Dutch apple pie.… Read the rest
+Before arriving in the Netherlands, the only thing we knew about local Dutch cuisine was cheese and Dutch apple pie.
+While the idea of gorging on nothing but these Dutch delicacies sounded appealing, during our two-month stay in the city of Nijmegen, we sampled a variety of delicious Netherlands food.… Read the rest

 Just like the city itself, Sarajevo cuisine is a blend of east and west, with both Turkish and European influences.
 Of the many reasons we were looking forward to visiting the city, sampling the local fare was high on the list.